Edualvesilva/cinephiles-choice/README.md

 - We created the Details screen and added it to the Stack navigator in App.js.
 - In `CardMovie`, we utilized the `useNavigation` hook to enable navigation functionality for the **Read More** button
+- In `app.js` on `stack.Screen Details`, adding a prop `options` configured to show a `Button` responsable for allowing the navigation to Home

 ## Branch 07